Doctor of Philosophy in Oceans and Fisheries (Ph.D.)

 Contents and Format

-To allow time for preparation for the Comprehensive Exam, the Committee meeting to discuss the research proposal should be held no less than two weeks in advance of the Comprehensive Exam.
-Thus, the Supervisory Committee should be given the proposal no less than four weeks prior to the expected date of the Comprehensive Exam.
+To allow time for preparation for the Comprehensive Exam, the Committee meeting to discuss the research proposal meeting should be held no less than 1 month in advance of the Comprehensive Exam.
+Thus, the Supervisory Committee should be given a draft proposal no less than six-seven weeks prior to the expected date of the Comprehensive Exam.
 Many proposals require some re-writing before approval, so allowing even more time before the expected Comprehensive Exam date is recommended.

 Purpose of the examination